signifyd/php/README.md

 SIGNIFYD PHP SDK [![Build Status](https://travis-ci.org/signifyd/signifyd-php.svg?branch=master)](https://travis-ci.org/signifyd/signifyd-php)
 ================

-*** If you have feedback good or bad about the new version of the repository please don't hesitate to [contact us](https://www.signifyd.com/contact/).
+*** If you have feedback the new version of the repository please don't hesitate to [contact us](https://www.signifyd.com/contact/).

 *** If you notice something wrong about this SDK in particular, feel free to raise an issue [here](https://github.com/square/connect-php-sdk/issues).